-There are a number of different types of medications that are prescribed to treat erectile dysfunction.
-These include:
+There are many different medications prescribed for erectile dysfunction.
+They include:

-The oral drug sildenafil, sold under the trade name Viagra, has been a media sensation.
-The blue diamond-shaped tablet takes about 60 minutes before sexual activity.
+The oral drug sildenafil under the trade name Viagra became a media sensation.
+The blue diamond-shaped tablet takes 60 minutes to produce an erection for sexual activity.

 Sildenafil works by inhibiting an enzyme called 5-phosphodiesterase, thus increasing the levels of a substance called cyclic GMP.
-It is a powerful dilator of the blood vessels in the penis, which leads to influx of blood and an erection under stimulating circumstances.
+It is a potent dilator of the blood vessels in the penis.
+It leads to an influx of blood and an erection if there is sexual stimulation.

-There have been reports of Viagra users dying of heart attacks, but these attacks were not thought to be drug related.
-A certain percentage of heart attacks will occur during strenuous activity.
+There have been reports about Viagra users dying of heart attacks, but the attacks were not drug-related.
+A certain percentage of heart attacks will occur during strenuous physical activity.
 However, manufacturers have issued warnings to people with cardiovascular disease.

-Nitrates such as glyceryl tri nitrate (GTN) or isosorbidemononitrate are generally prescribed for ischemic heart disease and angina.
+Nitrates such as glyceryl trinitrate (GTN) or isosorbide mononitrate are prescribed for ischemic heart disease and angina.

-Viagra has also become popular for recreational use, for example in nightclubs.
+Viagra has also become accessible for recreational use, for example in nightclubs.
 However, it is a prescription drug that should only be taken under medical supervision.

 Experts say it has no benefits for men who have normal erections.
-It can be lethal when used in conjunction with inhaled amyl nitrate (“poppers”), a recreational drug particularly popular with gay men.
+It can be lethal when used together with amyl nitrate (“poppers”), a recreational drug particularly popular with gay men.

-It is used to create a “surge” of sexual stimulation, but in the process it also causes blood pressure to collapse to levels that can be dangerously low.
-This also applies to the use of Viagra along with nitrate-containing heart medicines.
+Both drugs are used to spike sexual excitement, but in the process it also causes blood pressure to collapse to dangerously low level.

-After the phenomenal success of Viagra, several other drug companies have launched similar type of drugs.
-These include Vardenafil and Tadalafil.
+After the phenomenal success of Viagra, several other drug companies have launched the similar type of drugs such as Vardenafil and Tadalafil.

-Vardenafil or Levitra, like Viagra, is a type 5 phosphodiesterase inhibitor and was developed specifically for erectile dysfunction as an oral agent.
-Multiple trials have shown that Levitra is effective at improving the rate of achieving and maintaining an erection during intercourse.
-There was also improvement in other aspects of sexual function, including confidence, orgasmic function, and overall satisfaction.
+Vardenafil or Levitra, like Viagra, is a type 5 phosphodiesterase inhibitor.
+It was developed specifically for erectile dysfunction.
+Multiple clinical studies have shown that Levitra is effective in achieving and maintaining an erection during intercourse.
+The patients also reported significant improvements in other aspects of sexual life, including confidence, orgasmic function, and overall satisfaction.

-Vardenafil produces significant improvements in erectile dysfunction, regardless of age, baseline severity and the cause of erectile dysfunction.
-It is also sometimes effective in patients with diabetes and after radical prostatectomy surgery for prostate cancer.
-Levitra has a rapid onset of action and sexual intercourse is possible as soon as 16 minutes after swallowing it.
+Vardenafil produces significant improvements in the treatment of erectile dysfunction, regardless of age, severity and the cause of erectile dysfunction.
+It is also often useful in patients with diabetes and patient after radical prostatectomy surgery for prostate cancer.
+Levitra has a rapid action, and sexual intercourse is possible as soon as 16 minutes after taking a pill.

-Levitra is well tolerated with side effects very similar to that of Viagra.
-The most common side effects are headache, redness, rhinitis (nasal congestion) and indigestion (heartburn), which are mild or moderate and generally decrease with continued treatment.
+Levitra is well tolerated.
+It has a few side effects very similar to that of Viagra.
+The most common side effects are headaches, facial redness, rhinitis (nasal congestion) and indigestion (heartburn).
+The side effects are mild or moderate and disappear with continued treatment.

-Levitra comes in two doses ie ten and twenty milligrams.
-Ten milligrams is more than adequate for mild to moderate erectile dysfunction.
-It is also available in a 10 mg gold-dispersible, quick-action format called Levitra 10 mg ODT.
+Levitra comes in two doses: pills of ten and twenty milligrams.
+A ten-milligrams tablet is more than enough for mild to moderate erectile dysfunction.
+It is also available in a 10 mg dispersible and quick-action pill called Levitra 10 mg ODT.

 Tadalafil (Cialis, Ciavor)

-Tadalafil is another drug used to treat erectile dysfunction.
-It has been termed the weekend drug for its long duration – up to 36 hours in some patients.
-This is because the chemical structure is different from the other two PDE-5 inhibitors.
-It has been shown to be effective for most causes of erectile dysfunction.
+Tadalafil is one more drug used to treat erectile dysfunction.
+It has been called “the weekend pill” for its long duration: it lasts for up to 36 hours in some patients.
+It is because the chemical structure is different from other PDE-5 inhibitors.
+Tadalafil has been shown to be effective for most causes of erectile dysfunction.

 More information about medication

-- Other drugs claim to be effective but have not been proven in scientific studies.
-These include yohimbine hydrochloride, dopamine agonists and serotonin, as well as trazodone.
-These drugs are often mixed with alprostadil (a prostaglandin), to achieve better results.
+- Other drugs are claiming to be effective, but it has not been proven in scientific studies.
+These include yohimbine hydrochloride, dopamine agonists, and serotonin, as well as trazodone.
+These drugs are often mixed with alprostadil (prostaglandin) to achieve better results.

-- Medications can be used along with counseling, psychotherapy or psychiatric medication if erectile problems have psychological causes.
+- Medications should be used along with counseling, psychotherapy or psychiatric medication if erectile problems have psychological causes.